Frequently Asked Questions/Field Care

 Summary

-• Handle specimens minimally
+• Handle specimens as little as possible.